airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 In HUMINT you may also use this to elicit information from a human source[^DoS].

+"A HUMINT source is a person from whom information can be obtained.
+The source may either possess first- or second-hand knowledge normally obtained through sight or hearing.
+Potential HUMINT sources include threat, neutral, and friendly military and civilian personnel.
+Categories of HUMINT sources include but are not limited to detainees, refugees, DPs, local inhabitants, friendly forces, and members of foreign governmental and non-governmental organizations (NGOs).[^DoS]"

 ## What is HUMINT?

 HUMINT involves collecting information through direct contact with individuals.
 It can be: